> Ian Campbell > Songs > The Crow on the Cradle

 Kirsty Bromley sang The Crow on the Cradle in 2011 on her EP Sweet Nightingale.

 Lady Maisery sang The Crow on the Cradle in 2013 on their second CD, Mayday.
-They commented in their liner notes:
+They noted:

 The singing crow that perches on the baby’s cradle in The Crow on the Cradle is perhaps the most foreboding symbol of warning on this album.
 Written by Sydney Carter during the height of cold war tensions, it is a bleak reminder of how the decisions we make impact the generations after us.
 The juxtaposition of vivid images of war, against those from nursery rhymes and lullabies, make this song particularly chilling for us.